Web Accessibility Resources

-The online web accessibility training is available for all web publishers at Washington State University.
+The online digital accessibility assessment is available for all web publishers at Washington State University.
 The training is a required yearly training for all publishers of web content at WSU in accordance with Executive Policy 7 and the Business Policies and Procedures Manual 85.55.

 Below we have listed some of the most common web accessibility issues followed by a frequently asked questions section.
 If you need additional support, please contact our team using the web support form.